Applied Humanities Summer Fellows – Application Instructions

 The Hall Center's Applied Humanities Summer Fellows program supports PhD or MA students who would like to explore ways they can apply the research skills they have acquired as graduate students to projects that collaborate with community organizations and/or career paths other than academic research or teaching.

-The Hall Center is partnering with local non-profit organizations and a range of units at KU to appoint Applied Humanities Summer Fellows.
-Fellows will work either with a community organization on a project that incorporates humanities-oriented research skills, or with a unit at KU on a project that will give them experience in programmatic development, grant development, or other university administrative activities.
+The Hall Center is partnering with local non-profit organizations, a range of units at KU, and non-humanities organizations and units that would value input from a humanities scholar to appoint Applied Humanities Summer Fellows.
+Fellows will work either with a community organization on a project that incorporates humanities-oriented research skills, or with a unit at KU on a project that will give them experience in programming development, grant development, or other university administrative activities.

 Fellows will receive $3,000 for 200 hours of work, generally 20 hours a week for 10 weeks (mid-May through July).
 The fellow and the agency or unit will determine specific schedules on a case-by-case basis.
 Travel expenses may be added to the stipend, based on the fellow's home location and the internship location.

-Specific fellowship opportunities will be posted in the early spring.
+Fellowship opportunities will be announced in early spring 2024.

 Eligible applicants will: